flifez/CaE/README.md

 ## I am interested in this mod.
 Can I clone it and pull requests?
    Exceedingly!

-## How to contant you if I find any infringement act?
+## How to content you if I find any infringement act?
    Use **e-mail or Discord**.
    *Discord Server:* **[Click here](https://discord.gg/NuRUCDm).**